Write us

 • How much weight do the porters really carry?

-Many people wonder about the human logistics behind this great adventure, especially about the incredible work of the porters.
-It is important to know that their well-being is protected by the "Porter Law" a Peruvian regulation that establishes that the maximum weight a porter can carry is 20 kilograms.
-This weight includes their 5 kilograms of personal belongings, so they carry a maximum of 15 kilograms of the group's equipment.
-This is the reason why agencies limit the weight of the duffel bag that hikers hand in, thus ensuring fair treatment and compliance with the law for these true heroes of the mountain.
+Many people wonder about the organization and planning that went into this great adventure, especially the work of the porters.
+The "Porter Law" is a Peruvian regulation that protects porters.
+It says that porters can only carry 20 kilograms at most.
+This weight includes their five kilograms of personal belongings, so they carry a maximum of 15 kilograms of the group's equipment.
+This is why agencies limit the weight of the duffel bag that hikers hand in.
+This ensures fair treatment and compliance with the law for these true heroes of the mountain.

 • What happens if I can't continue halfway through?

-A valid concern is what happens if, due to altitude sickness or exhaustion, you feel you cannot continue.
-While this is a situation that is best avoided with good acclimatization, the teams are prepared for it.
-If a hiker cannot go on, the main guide will evaluate the situation and, if necessary, coordinate the evacuation.
-Normally, a porter or assistant guide will accompany the person back to the nearest starting point, from where their transport back to Cusco will be organized.
-It is crucial to understand that the costs associated with this return (transportation, lodging, etc.) are not included in the tour price and must be covered by the traveler.
+It's important to consider what will happen if you feel unwell due to the altitude or if you're tired.
+While it's best to avoid this situation by getting the teams used to the conditions, they are prepared for it.
+If a hiker can't continue, the main guide will check the situation and, if needed, arrange for the hiker to be evacuated.
+A porter or assistant guide will usually go with the person back to the starting point.
+Someone will then organize transport back to Cusco.
+It is important to know that the costs for this return (transportation, lodging, etc.) are not included in the tour price and must be paid by the traveler.

 • What are the bathrooms on the route really like?

-The reality of the sanitary facilities is a very frequent but little-discussed question.
+The reality of the bathroom situation is a very common but rarely talked about topic.
 The bathrooms along the Inca Trail are very basic.
-In most of the government campsites, you will find latrines or "hole in the ground" type toilets, whose cleanliness can be variable.
+Most government campsites have latrines or "hole in the ground" toilets, which can vary in cleanliness.
 For this reason, it is essential that you bring your own toilet paper, wet wipes, and hand sanitizer.
-However, to improve the experience, most high-quality agencies, like ours, include in their service a portable and private chemical toilet that is set up in a tent for the exclusive use of the group, ensuring greater hygiene and comfort throughout the entire journey.
+However, most high-quality agencies, like ours, include a portable and private chemical toilet in their service.
+This toilet is set up in a tent for the exclusive use of the group.
+This ensures greater hygiene and comfort throughout the entire journey.

 • And what about specific equipment like walking sticks or drones?

-Many wonder about specific equipment like trekking poles and drones.
-Trekking poles are highly recommended, as they significantly reduce the impact on the knees, especially on the descents.
-However, it is a strict rule that these poles must have rubber tip protectors so as not to damage the original Inca stone pavement.
-As for drones, the answer is a resounding no. Their use is strictly forbidden along the entire Inca Trail and within the Sanctuary of Machu Picchu.
-The park rangers are very strict with this rule and any drone will be confiscated immediately.
+Many people have questions about specific equipment, such as trekking poles and drones.
+It's a good idea to bring trekking poles because they can make your descents easier on your knees.
+However, there's a strict rule that these poles must have rubber tip protectors so as not to damage the original Inca stone pavement.
+As for drones, the answer is no. You can't use them along the Inca Trail or in the Machu Picchu Sanctuary.
+The park rangers strictly enforce this rule, and they will take any drone away right away.

 Most Popular Trips